taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 Thank you very much for your constructive suggestions and valuable comments on our paper entitled "Self-Rotation-Robust Online-Independent Vector Analysis with Sound Field Interpolation on Circular Microphone Array" `(SIP-2023-0063)`.
 We have carefully revised the manuscript according to the comments.
-Comments from reviewers are quoted with gray boxes like:

-> This is an example of quotations of comments from reviewers.

 We will provide a point-by-point reply that explains the reviewers' comments.
 The notations and citations used in this letter are the same as in the revised manuscript.